Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 We want you to know that we heard you in our recent survey and are pleased to have finalized a comprehensive insurance offering that will include liability, home and vehicle insurance, travel and health insurance options.
 More information will be arriving to your inbox soon.

 Finally, don’t forget that Better Breathing 2020 is coming – January 23-25, 2020!
-This is one of Canada’s leading respiratory conferences, and is hosted collaboratively by the Ontario Thoracic Society (OTS), the Ontario Respiratory Care Society (ORCS) and The Ontario Lung Association.
+This is one of Canada’s leading respiratory conferences, and is hosted collaboratively by the Ontario Thoracic Society (OTS), the Ontario Respiratory Care Society (ORCS) and the Lung Health Foundation.
 We look forward to seeing you there.

 Miriam Freymond Turnbull, MBA, RRT